meshrwkv/manuals/VSEKAI_mesh_geometric_embedding/readme.md

 This extension can be used to provide additional geometric information about a mesh, such as the embedding vector for each face index.
 The embedding vectors are particularly useful for large language models to parse the GLTF more efficiently.

+## Indexed Mesh Requirement

+For this extension to function correctly, the mesh must be indexed.
+An indexed mesh uses an array of indices to reference vertices, allowing for efficient reuse of vertex data and reducing the overall size of the mesh data.

 ## Normals

 Normals are required for each face of the mesh.
 A face is defined by three vertices.
 The normal of a face is a vector that is perpendicular to the plane of the face.
 In the above schema, normals are included in the `attributes` section of each primitive in the `meshes` array.
 The `NORMAL` attribute is an accessor index that points to the buffer view containing the normal data.